 This project was funded by the National Transportation Center @ Maryland (NTC@Maryland), one of the five National Centers that were selected in this nationwide competition, by the Office of the Assistant Secretary for Research and Technology (OST-R), U.S. Department of Transportation (US DOT).
 The cost share contributed by Arizona State University is greatly appreciated.
-Appreciation is also given to Mr. Paul Basha, Mr. Andrew Merkley and Mr. George Williams of the City of Scottsdale, AZ, Ms. Roxanne Holland of the City of Sedona, AZ, Mr. Kerry Wilcoxon of the City of Phoenix, AZ, and Mr. Seth Chalmers of Pima County, AZ.
+Appreciation is also given to Mr. Paul Basha, Mr. Andrew Merkley and Mr. George Williams of the City of Scottsdale, AZ, Ms. Roxanne Holland of the City of Sedona, AZ, and Mr. Kerry Wilcoxon of the City of Phoenix, AZ.